Making Tax Digital for Income Tax

 • MTD for ITSA starts in April 2026 for those earning >£50k from self-employment and rental income (combined)—others will follow in 2027 and 2028

-• Affected individuals must use digital software and submit quarterly updates to HMRC, plus an end of year return
+• Affected individuals must use digital software and submit quarterly updates to HMRC, as well as an end of year tax return

-• Zip Accounting can manage the on-going requirements, help with software setup, and advise on readiness
+• Zip Accounting can manage the set up and on-going reporting requirements

 Get in touch to discuss how Zip Accounting can help

-This change affects sole traders and landlords, and will mean submitting quarterly digital updates with an end of year return to HMRC rather than one annual tax return.
+This change affects many sole traders and landlords, and will mean submitting quarterly updates with an end of year tax return through commercial software, rather than one annual tax return.

-MTD for VAT is already in place.
-From April 2026, MTD for ITSA will be phased in, starting with individuals whose total combined income from sole trade and property exceeds £50,000 per year.
-Further groups will follow in 2027 and 2028.
+MTD for ITSA will be phased in, starting with individuals whose total combined gross income from sole trade and property exceeds £50,000 per year.
+Further groups will follow in 2027 and 2028 as the threshold is lowered.

 If this applies to you, it’s time to prepare.